Correlation Between General Mills and Artisan Consumer

 Pair Corralation between General Mills and Artisan Consumer

-Considering the 90-day investment horizon General Mills is expected to under-perform the Artisan Consumer.
-But the stock apears to be less risky and, when comparing its historical volatility, General Mills is 8.84 times less risky than Artisan Consumer.
-The stock trades about -0.1 of its potential returns per unit of risk.
-The Artisan Consumer Goods is currently generating about 0.06 of returns per unit of risk over similar time horizon.
-If you would invest 25.00 in Artisan Consumer Goods on November 29, 2024 and sell it today you would earn a total of 1.00 from holding Artisan Consumer Goods or generate 4.0% return on investment over 90 days.
+Considering the 90-day investment horizon General Mills is expected to generate 0.27 times more return on investment than Artisan Consumer.
+However, General Mills is 3.65 times less risky than Artisan Consumer.
+It trades about -0.04 of its potential returns per unit of risk.
+Artisan Consumer Goods is currently generating about -0.12 per unit of risk.
+If you would invest 6,272 in General Mills on December 29, 2024 and sell it today you would lose (306.00) from holding General Mills or give up 4.88% of portfolio value over 90 days.

 Time Period3 Months [change]